-William and Adeline Bliss bought their Gettysburg farm in 1857, having moved south from Chautauqua County, New York in search of warmer weather after losing three of their five children.
-They were in their early sixties at the time of the battle, and their two youngest daughters, Frances and Sara, were living with them.
+William and Adeline Bliss bought the Gettysburg farm in 1857.
+They moved from Chautauqua County, New York, in search of warmer weather after losing three of their five children.
+They were in their early sixties at the time of the battle.
+Their two youngest daughters, Frances and Sara, lived with them.

-Bliss filed claims for $2,500 to $3,500 for damages, but never received any compensation.
-He sold the remnants of the farm to Nicholas Cordori in 1865 for $1,000.
+The Bliss family came back to total destruction.
+William filed claims for $2,500 to $3,500 for damages, but never received any compensation.
+He sold the remnants of the farm to Nicholas Codori in 1865 for $1,000.
 According to the story he said, “Let it go.
 I would give twenty farms for such a victory.”

-The Blisses returned to New York, having lost almost everything.
+The Blisses returned to New York.
+They had lost almost everything.
 William died in 1888 and Adeline in 1889.
 They are buried in Sinclairville, New York.